innrvoice/react-custom-switcher/README.md

 ### scaleWhileDrag (optional, defaults to *true*)
 type: *boolean | number*

-You can turn off scaling of switch element while drag by providing *false*.
-Or you can define a custom scale by providing a number e.g *1.5* which will mean a 150% switch size while dragging like when using CSS scale property.
+You can turn off scaling of switch element while dragging by providing *false*.
+Or you can define a custom scale by providing a number, e.g *1.5* will mean a 150% switch size while dragging like when using CSS scale property.

 <hr>

 ### cssOverrides (optional)
 type: *CSSOverrides*

-You can pass an object of css overrides corresponding to this shape:
+You can pass an object of CSS overrides corresponding to this shape:

 ```typescript
 type CSSOverrides = {